When I first started working from home, I wrote about how much I loved it.

 The fact that I live alone (which I love by the way) doesn’t seem to have helped the situation.
-I have no one (like a partner or children) to tell me its time to stop working and spend some time with them.
-My beautiful cat Bella jumping over the keyboard demanding my attention helps, but that is about it.
-She hangs around for a cuddle, then she’s off for her next cat nap.
+I have no one (like a partner or children) to tell me that it’s time to stop working and spend some time with them.

-I have decided I need a plan of attack.
-Fundamentally, it is about setting some working boundaries for myself.
-Here are some ideas I plan to put into action.
+I’ve decided I need a plan of attack.
+Fundamentally, it’s about setting some working boundaries for myself.

 I know this seems obvious but when you get caught up with work, you can simply forget to take time out.

-Time to start enjoying my weekend again and scheduling in some downtime.
+It’s time to start enjoying my evenings again and schedule in some downtime.

 Take a digital sabbatical